 - You are 50 years old or older –OR–

 - You are unvaccinated or not up-to-date with COVID-19 vaccinations –OR–

-COVID-19 medications have been shown to stop COVID-19 illness from getting serious.
-They can lower the risk of serious illness, hospitalization, and death from COVID-19 by half or more.
+- COVID-19 medications are taken after you get COVID-19 to stop the illness from getting serious.
 They may help you test negative sooner.
-Early evidence also suggests that the COVID-19 medication Paxlovid may decrease the risk of developing long COVID symptoms.
+Early evidence suggests that they may also lower the risk of long COVID.

 Tribal COVID-19 Treatments Access Tool

-California tribal members can use our Tribal COVID-19 Treatments Access tool to find nearby Indian Health Care providers who may be able to prescribe COVID-19 medication.
+California tribal members can also use the Tribal COVID-19 Treatments Access Tool to find nearby Indian Health Care providers who may be able to prescribe COVID-19 medication.